 This agreement is intended to cover implementation of works up to a value of £10 million.
 It envisages that our Works Contractor will have provided a tendered fixed price based on the scope and timescales agreed by us both.
 It establishes the commercial terms for enhancement work on or about the controlled railway infrastructure.
 You pay a fixed price subject to any reasonable assumptions and exclusions.
-It can provide for detailed design and implementation of the Customer-funded scheme, usually covering GRIP Stages 6-8 inclusive, but, it can provide for detailed design of the Customer-funded scheme from GRIP Stage 5, if we can reasonably provide a fixed price based on information available.
+It can provide for detailed design and implementation of the Customer-funded scheme, usually covering PACE Phases 3-4 inclusive.
 This would generally be restricted to projects where we are able to agree a fixed price with our Works Contractor for detailed design and implementation.